-- Do not install a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the rear right seat.
+- Do not install a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
+This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system at another position.